VP

 About Vlad

-Gender-fluid, neurodivergent, radically authentic.
+Neurodivergent, gender-fluid and radically authentic.
 A life lived between Brazil, Mexico, and Canada — turning every broken piece into something beautiful.

 The Short Version